TABLE OF CONTENTS

 What does it mean when my customer’s Cash App payment fails?

 When a customer’s Cash App payment fails, it typically indicates a problem with their account, such as insufficient funds, incorrect payment details, or a network issue.
-It may also suggest that Cash App has flagged the transaction for potential fraud or a violation of terms of service.
-As a business owner, you should advise the customer to check their app or contact Cash App support to resolve.
+It may also suggest that Cash App has flagged the transaction for potential fraud or violating terms of service.
+As a business owner, you should advise customers to check their app or contact Cash App support to resolve.

-If a customer’s Cash App payment is pending, it usually means the transaction is awaiting completion or verification.
+If a customer’s Cash App payment is pending, the transaction awaits completion or verification.
 Instruct the customer to verify their Cash App balance to confirm sufficient funds.
 They should also check for app notifications.